Daour211/reading-notes/201/class-03.md

 The box must have a border width in order for the image to be shown.

-**Box Shadows**: “box-shadow” property used to add drop shadow to a box.
+**Box Shadows**: “**box-shadow**” property used to add drop shadow to a box.
 It has 4 values:
- -	Horizontal offset: negative value set the position of the shadow to the left
+ -	**Horizontal offset**: negative value set the position of the shadow to the left
- -	Vertical offset: negative value set the position of the shadow to the top
+ -	**Vertical offset**: negative value set the position of the shadow to the top
- -	Blur distance: if it is removed, the shadow will appear like a solid line like a border
+ -	**Blur distance**: if it is removed, the shadow will appear like a solid line like a border
- -	Spread of Shadow:  positive value will make the shadow expand in all directions and vice versa if it is negative.
+ -	**Spread of Shadow**:  positive value will make the shadow expand in all directions and vice versa if it is negative.
 The “inset” keyword can be used before the four values to create inner shadow

-**Rounded corners**: the “border-radius” property used to make round corners on any box, and its values indicates the size of the radius.
+**Rounded corners**: the “**border-radius**” property used to make round corners on any box, and its values indicates the size of the radius.

-I can specify each corner with different values, and they ordered clock wise.: e.g: border-top-right-radius: 2px;
+I can specify each corner with different values, and they ordered clock wise.<br>
+e.g: border-top-right-radius: 2px;<br>
      border-bottom-right-radius: 3px;

 I can specify horizontal and vertical parts of the corner to make complex shapes.